jerboa88/Collage-Generator-for-Last.fm/README.md

 </div>

+## 👋 About
+A command-line app to generate a collage of your favorite albums based on [Last.fm](https://www.last.fm/) scrobbles.

 ## 📦 Installation
 1. Python 3 is required.
 You can download it from [here](https://www.python.org/downloads/).
 2. [Requests](https://pypi.org/project/requests/) and [Pillow](https://pypi.org/project/Pillow/) are required dependencies.
 Use `pip install requests` and `pip install Pillow` to install them.